Writing and Testing Rules

 The best general strategy for D&R rules is to put the parts of the rule most likely

-to eliminate the event at the begining of the rule, so that LC may move on to the next event
+to eliminate the event at the beginning of the rule, so that LC may move on to the next event

 as quickly as possible.